sudo-project/sudo/docs/UPGRADE.md

    Starting with version 1.8.26, sudo no long sets the USERNAME environment variable when running commands.
 This is a non-standard environment variable that was set on some older Linux systems.
-   Sudo still sets the LOGNAME, USER and, on AIX systems, LOGIN environment variables.
+   Sudo still sets the LOGNAME, USER, and, on AIX systems, LOGIN environment variables.

    Handling of the LOGNAME, USER (and on AIX, LOGIN) environment variables has changed slightly in version 1.8.26.
 Sudo now treats those variables as a single unit.
-This means that if one variable is preserved or removed from the environment using env_keep, env_check or env_delete, the others are too.
+This means that if one variable is preserved or removed from the environment using env_keep, env_check, or env_delete, the others are too.

  * Upgrading from a version prior to 1.8.23: